kurator-org/kurator-validation/README.md

 ## A workflow that uses the WoRMSCurator actor

-The The **[Kurator-Akka](https://github.com/kurator-org/kurator-akka)** allows actors such as the `WoRMSCurator` actor above to be assembled into pipelines of actors, or workflows, that operate on a stream of data one after the other.
+The **[Kurator-Akka](https://github.com/kurator-org/kurator-akka)** framework allows actors such as `WoRMSCurator` above to be assembled into pipelines of actors, or workflows, that operate on a stream of data one after the other.
 A minimal workflow using the `WoRMSCurator` actor is defined in [WoRMS_name_validation.yaml](https://github.com/kurator-org/kurator-validation/blob/master/src/main/python/org/kurator/validation/workflows/WoRMS_name_validation.yaml).
 The full definition in this file is given below:

     imports: